olivierfriard/boris_docs/install_launch.rst

 * /Users/USER_NAME/ for MacOS

-Mac OS
+MacOS
 --------------------------------------------------------------------------------------------------------------------------------------------

-BORIS is available for Mac OS only in 64-bit version (from >= 10.8)
+BORIS is available for MacOS only in 64-bit version.

 ..